Department of Justice prosecutors charged a sixth JPMorgan executive for cheating in the precious metals markets.

 Congressman Alex Mooney from West Virginia is asking Attorney General Bill Barr to have a look at the price rigging which continues largely unchecked by the CFTC.
 Price spoofing may just be the tip of the iceberg in terms of criminal activity.

-All this begs the question about what the CFTC might do if dozens of bankers at multiple banks are ultimately convicted.
+All this begs the question of what the CFTC might do if dozens of bankers at multiple banks are ultimately convicted.
 Will officials there still be able to sit on their hands and protect their crooked friends on Wall Street from enforcement?